 void stop();

-will return the number of milliseconds between when start
+elapsed will return the number of milliseconds between when start was called and when stop was called.

 Usage: